Dunwoody, Georgia

 Dunwoody is a city located in DeKalb County, Georgia, United States.
 As a northern suburb of Atlanta, Dunwoody is part of the Atlanta metropolitan area.
-It was incorporated as a city on December 1, 2008 but its area establishment dates back to the early 1830s.
-As of 2019, the city has a population of 49,356, up from 46,267 in the 2010 census.
+It was incorporated as a city on December 1, 2008, but its area establishment dates back to the early 1830s.
+As of 2020, the city had a population of 51,683.

 History

 The Dunwoody area was established in the early 1830s and is named for Major Charles Dunwody (1828–1905), an extra "o" added with the incorrect spelling of the name on a banking note.
 Charles Dunwody originally returned to Roswell after fighting in the Civil War, in which he fought for the Confederates.

 One of Dunwoody's most historic buildings dates from 1829.
 The Ebenezer Primitive Baptist Church, at the corner of Roberts Drive and Spalding Drive, is still active to this date and is also the home to one of the city's oldest cemeteries, where many of the founding fathers of Dunwoody are buried.
 The first public school, Dunwoody Elementary, first stood near the center of the city at the intersection of Chamblee-Dunwoody Road and Mount Vernon Road.
 It was in continuous operation from 1911 to 1986.
 A fire destroyed the school's cafeteria in 1966, which was on the corner of Womack Road and Chamblee-Dunwoody Road.
 On that site today, the Dunwoody branch of the Dekalb County Public Library now operates along with the North Dekalb Cultural Arts Center.
 In 1881, the Roswell Railroad opened and ran along what is now Chamblee-Dunwoody Road north to the Chattahoochee River.
 It operated for 40 years, and in 1905, President Theodore Roosevelt made a campaign whistle stop in Dunwoody along the way to Roswell, Georgia.